thisiscetin/boxyz/README.md

 ## What does it look like?

-If you navigate to [boxyz](https://boxyz.com), you can see some boxes are minted and breeded already.
+If you navigate to [boxyz website](https://boxyz.com), you can see some boxes are minted and breeded already.
 You can get free test ETH from [Pluto test network](https://plutotest.network/), buy two boxes, breed and trade them.

 ## ![#69D2E7](https://via.placeholder.com/15/69D2E7/000000?text=+) boxyz properties